Skip to main content

 (a) in the case of a firefighter, community fire safety officer or assistant to the Fire Marshal who is employed by a municipality, the municipal corporation;

-(b) in the case of a firefighter, community fire safety officer or assistant to the Fire Marshal who is working under an agreement with the Crown or in the case of a fire co-ordinator, a member or employee of the Fire Safety Commission, the Deputy Fire Marshal, the Fire Marshal or a person acting under his or her authority, the Crown.
+(b) in the case of a firefighter, community fire safety officer or assistant to the Fire Marshal who is working under an agreement with the Crown or in the case of a fire co-ordinator, a member or employee of the Fire Safety Commission, a Deputy Fire Marshal, the Fire Marshal or a person acting under his or her authority, the Crown.
+1997, c.
+4, s.
+75 (2); 2023, c.
+12, Sched.
+4, s.
+9 (2).

 Effect of collective agreement